wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 The above code contains our custom `CallWidget` a widget that will be responsible for logging the user and managing the call.
 Code also contains `SdkState` enum that represents possible states of Vonage Client SDK.
 The initial state is `SdkState.LOGGED_OUT`.

-The code does not compile yet, because we still have to add a few missing pieces.
+The code does not compile yet, because you still have to add a few missing pieces.

 ### Logged out state